ReymonP/Pagerank-Project/README.md

 Part 2: The `pagerank.py` file has an option `--search-query`, which takes a string as a parameter and returns the websites related to the user-specified search term.
 If this argument is used, then program returns all urls that match the query string sorted according to their pagerank.
 Essentially, this gives us the most important pages on the blog related to our query.
 The following data uses the search terms 'corona', 'trump', and 'iran' to display the most important pages related to the query.

+**Update:** Using the new modified search method, the program will also search the 5 most similar words to the query along side the original query.
+All the following calls using 'lawfareblog.csv.gz' will be updated to reflect the new search method.

+**Old Results:**
 ```
 $ python3 pagerank.py --data=./lawfareblog.csv.gz --search_query='corona'
 INFO:root:rank=0 pagerank=4.5861e-03 url=www.lawfareblog.com/lawfare-podcast-united-nations-and-coronavirus-crisis